Titles In Print

 copies, £35.00 inc. p&p.

-copy £3.50 (Please note that the ebook will be supplied as an attachment
+available as an ebook: £4.99 (Please note that the ebook will be sent

-to an email.
-It will be sent manually, so there may be a short delay in
+manually, so there may be a short delay in receiving

 - See also John Gaskin's collection of short stories,